Frequently Asked Questions – Trusts, Wills and Tax

 There are 5 main types of gifts you can make during your lifetime that can reduce your estates liability for inheritance tax:

-Spousal gifts – Gifts between spouses or civil partners are normally except from inheritance tax.
+Spousal gifts – Gifts between spouses or civil partners are normally exempt from inheritance tax.
 There is usually no limit on spousal gifts, as long as your spouse lives in the UK.

 Annual gifts – You can give gifts up to a value of £3,000 each year that will not then be considered part of your estate for inheritance tax purposes.
 These gifts can be cash or any other assets and this allowance can cover a single gift or multiple smaller gifts.